GavinPIccione/gavinpiccione.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "About me"
 excerpt: "About me"
  author_profile: true
  redirect_from:
    - /about/
    - /about.html
  ---
  I'm a Ph.D.
 Student in the Earth and Planetary Sciences Department at the University of California Santa Cruz